frnmst/md-toc/README.rst

       -i, --in-place        overwrite the input file
-      -n, --no-links        avoids adding links to corresponding content -o, --ordered         write as an ordered list -p {standard,github,redcarpet,gitlab}, --parser {standard,github,redcarpet,gitlab}
+      -n, --no-links        avoids adding links to corresponding content -o, --ordered         write as an ordered list -p {github,redcarpet,gitlab}, --parser {github,redcarpet,gitlab}
                             decide what markdown parser will be used to generate the links.
-Defaults to standard
+Defaults to github
       -t TOC_MARKER, --toc-marker TOC_MARKER
-                            set the string to be used as the marker for positioning the table of contents
+                            set the string to be used as the marker for positioning the table of contents.
+Defaults to [](TOC) -l HEADER_LEVELS, --header-levels HEADER_LEVELS
-      -l HEADER_LEVELS, --header-levels HEADER_LEVELS
+                            set the maximum level of headers to be considered as
-                            set the maximum level of headers to be considered as part of the TOC
+                            part of the TOC
       -v, --version         show program's version number and exit